Project sites and activities

 Have your say on the designs

-You can give your feedback on the proposed options for concept designs on the Newtown Community and Cultural Centre website.
+You can give your feedback on the developed concept designs on the Newtown Community and Cultural Centre website.

 - Kia ora Newtown, 6 Constable Street

 Phase one: Collaborating with the community to develop ideas

 May – July 2017: Project hub at 199 Riddiford St

 May – September 2017: 473 people shared their views via questionnaire and interviews

 June – August 2017: 3 Shine a Light on Newtown workshops